 Your spring cleaning does double duty.
 Make your home beautiful and eliminate spaces spiders love to live by removing clutter in closets, basements, attics, garages, and outbuildings.

 Is it Carpenter Ants?

 If you're seeing large ants in your home, you could have Carpenter Ants.
-Check for piles of frass, or chewed up pieces of wood that look like sawdust, as evidence of a Carpenter Ant infestation around the exterior foundation of your home.
-Carpenter ants remove the wood and push it out the ends of the tunnels they have created to make more room for their nest inside the wood.
+Check for piles of frass, chewed up pieces of wood that look like sawdust, as evidence of a Carpenter Ant infestation around the exterior foundation of your home.
+Carpenter ants remove the wood and push it out the ends of the tunnels they have created to make more room for their colony inside the wood.

 Bug Deterrent Candles

 Make your own candles that smell great and help to keep the bugs away.
-Click on this LINK for easy to follow instructions.
+Click on this LINK for easy-to-follow instructions.

 Mosquitos in Standing Water

 As preventative to reduce the number of mosquitoes around your home, remember to dump and replace areas of standing water where larvae can grow, including kiddie pools and bird baths, every 2-3 days.
 Be aware of larger bodies of standing water and their potential for providing breeding grounds and consider methods of circulating these such as installing a small water pump.